-As an individual, which collaboration skills come easily to me, and which are more challenging?

-What can I

-What can I do to strengthen my collaboration skills?
+2 As an individual, which collaboration skills come easily to me, and which are more challenging? ?
+In this partnership, which collaboration skills would I like to strengthen?
+2 What can I do to strengthen my collaboration skills?

 4C: Collaborative Attributes List